Jump ahead to...

 Tip: Use the dropdown menu to choose a different field to segment by!

-When drilling down into a saved query like "In Flight Entertainment" on the dashboard, the field segmentation chart will show an additional value, Expected Frequency.
+When drilling down into a theme like "In Flight Entertainment" on the dashboard, the field segmentation chart will show an additional value, Expected Frequency.

 How is the expected frequency calculated? ✏️